quioteframework/quioteframework.github.io/src/content/docs/advanced/testing.md

 | `ClearIsolationCache` | Clear the compiled-config/cache dir first. |
 | `Bootstrap(false)` | Skip bootstrapping Quiote in the child. |

-Under the hood a bootstrap script (`IsolatedBootstrap`) re-establishes a pristine framework in the child process — the test-time equivalent of a fresh worker.
+Under the hood, PHPUnit runs the marked test in a separate process (via `RunTestsInSeparateProcesses`) and `PhpUnitTestCase::setUp()` re-establishes a pristine framework in that child process — the test-time equivalent of a fresh worker.
 The project's `phpunit.xml` sets `QUIOTE_ISOLATION_*` environment variables to configure this suite-wide.
 Reach for isolation whenever a test mutates global state (environment, locale, default context) that a sibling test could inherit.

 ## E2E and integration groups